jamesronczka/TheYinz/readme.txt

-TheYinz is a fun little project to create a web page that can display current or live tweets relevant to anyone... living in or interested in the very unique and very charming Pittsburgh area ;)
+TheYinz is a fun little project to create a web page that can display current or live tweets relevant to anyone... living in or interested in the very unique and very charming Pittsburgh area ;) ... using only two primary packages and the Twitter API.

 CURRENT BUILD SETUP:
 - have npm installed and install the following packages: Express, Twit